Marek-Oczadly/Learning-CUDA/notes.md

 * `C`: Pointer to Matrix C with dimensions M × N
 * `alpha`: Scalar multiplier for the product of A and B
 * `beta`: Scalar multiplier for Matrix C
+#### Internal Variables
+* `row`: The row of Matrix A and C being processed by the thread
+* `col`: The column of Matrix B and C being processed by the thread
+* `sum`: Cumulative sum of the row of A and the column of B for the current element of C
+* `i`: Loop index that points to the element of the row of A and the column of B being processed
+### Nsight Profiling
+TODO
 ## Kernel 2 - One dimensional block

 ## Sources